kyasu0118/cppe/README.md

 # *1. Sales point*
-1. You do not have to wait for C ++ language extension.
+1. You do not have to wait for C++ language extension.
 2. C++ extenstion is sophisticated language specification.
 3. Open source project.